Yamato-Security/hayabusa/doc/AboutRuleCreation-English.md

 ```

 #### Eventkey Aliases
 Long eventkeys with many `.` seperations are common, so hayabusa will use aliases to make them easier to work with.
-Aliases are defined in the `config\eventkey_alias.txt` file.
+Aliases are defined in the `rules\config\eventkey_alias.txt` file.
 This file is a CSV file made up of `alias` and `event_key` mappings.
 You can rewrite the rule above as shown below with aliases making the rule easier to read.

 ```yaml
 detection: